The Fine Art of Consequences – Part II

 Being Investigated?
 Be Prepared.

 Manager’s note: Altogether too many families raising traumatized kids have been investigated on false charges of abuse or neglect.
-This might be triggered a school retaliating against a family advocating […]
+This might be triggered a school retaliating against a family advocating for their challenging child, an ignorant bystander, or even the child himself.
+Not that it really matters who starts it.
+The point is, families needs […]

 Failure is always an option

 by: Lorraine Fuller I have been a special needs parent for almost 24 years.
 My oldest was diagnosed with Aspergers and dysgraphia.
-That presented a few challenges, but we were […]
+That presented a few challenges, but we were able to overcome them.
+Then my second son played a big part in helping my older son become super high-functioning, even as he dealt with […]